Corporate Governance 企業管治

 b/ Museum Advisory Committee;

-d/ Human Resources Committee and Development Committee of The Hong Kong Academy for Performing Arts (HKAPA), cum Deputy Chairman of the HKAPA Council; and
+f/ Human Resources Committee and Development Committee of The Hong Kong Academy for Performing Arts (HKAPA), cum Deputy Chairman of the HKAPA Council.

-Mr So also serves on the Advisory Committee on Built Heritage Conservation.
-In addition, he is a board member of HKBU Chinese Medicine Hospital and Food Angel, as well as an adviser to Our Hong Kong Foundation; Dashun Foundation and Hong Kong Architecture Centre.
-Furthermore, Mr So is a Member of the 6th Election Committee.
+In addition, he is a member of the Education Commission; a Board Member of Food Angel and HKBU Chinese Medicine Hospital, as well as an adviser to Our Hong Kong Foundation; Dashun Foundation and Hong Kong Architecture Centre.
+Furthermore, Douglas is a Member of the 6th Election Committee.

 Mr Davide Erro is the Founder of Turiya Capital.